 - Desktop wallets: This is software you download onto your laptop or desktop.
 It’s encrypted (or certainly should be) and installed onto your device.
 Get a strong antivirus program if your device is connected to the internet.
 You can look at Exodus or Coinbase’s desktop wallets for some good examples.

 - Mobile wallets: These are similar to desktop wallets, just for mobile devices like smartphones and tablets.
-They’re generally more convenient and have QR code transactions for those that buy, sell and trade digital currency regularly.
+They’re generally more convenient and have QR code transactions for those that buy, sell and trade digital currency regularly (if you do this, be wary of QR code fraud).
 They’re still connected to the internet, so keep that in mind.
 Examples of a mobile wallet would be Edge and SoFi.

 - Web-based wallets: These wallets are only accessible through the internet.
 While they are convenient, this makes them the most insecure for holding your Bitcoin.
 Websites can be targeted by DDOS and other kinds of cyberattacks.
 If the company underwent a data breach, your information would also be at risk.